sframe-wg/sframe/draft-ietf-sframe-enc.md

 3. Minimize packet expansion to allow successful conferencing in as many network conditions as possible.

-4. Independence from the underlying transport, including use in non-RTP transports, e.g., WebTransport {{?I-D.ietf-webtrans-overview}}.
+4. Decouple the media encryption framework from the underlying transport, allowing use in non-RTP, e.g., WebTransport
+   {{?I-D.ietf-webtrans-overview}}.

 5. When used with RTP and its associated error-resilience mechanisms, i.e., RTX and Forward Error Correction (FEC), require no special handling for RTX and FEC packets.